canonical/k8s-snap/docs/src/tutorial/add-remove-nodes.md

 ## What you will need

 - Multipass (See [Multipass Installation][Multipass Installation])
-- A bootstrapped cluster using Canonical K8s (See the [Getting Started][Getting Started] tutorial)
+- A bootstrapped cluster using Canonical Kubernetes (See the [Getting Started][Getting Started] tutorial)
 - The `dns` and `network` components enabled on your cluster.